Fegefeuer/getting-and-cleaning-data/README.md

 # getting-and-cleaning-data

-This repository contains a tidy data frame and an R script to produce the data frame.
+The R script run_anlysis.R in this repository produces the data frame within tidy_avg.csv.